-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 Smit stated that detectives had failed to perform certain tests that could have either further implicated or exonerated the Ramseys, and cited a number of procedural issues that occurred in the earliest days of the investigation.

 "You only have one shot to do that right," he said.
 "The house should have been totally shut.
 The crime scene was screwed up."
 Smith theorized that the killer got into the Ramsey house on the evening of Christmas day and, after killing JonBenét, probably intended to remove her body from the house in a suitcase that was found near a broken basement window.
-Unlike some, he thought there were signs of forced entry by that window.
+Unlike some, Smit thought there were signs of forced entry by that window.
 (John Ramsey had said he broke the window beforehand a while back.)

-Smit told the Post that the killer's name was probably in the case file somewhere thanks to one of the thousands of tips police received, and that likely the guy was in prison for something else.
+Smit told the Post that the killer's name was probably in the case file somewhere thanks to one of the thousands of tips police received, and that likely the perpetrator was in prison by then for another crime.

-"But if you're stuck on one thought of who did it you're not going to solve it," he said, rejecting the theory that the murder was staged as it was expressly to make it look like something it wasn't (such as the work of a sexual sadist instead of the result of domestic abuse).
+"But if you're stuck on one thought of who did it you're not going to solve it," he said, rejecting the theory that the murder was staged, as it was expressly to make it look like something it wasn't (such as the work of a sexual sadist instead of the result of domestic abuse).

-"There's no bad guy here, the police didn't intentionally bungle [the investigation], it just happened that way," Grace told us this week.
-"And I don't believe that case will ever, ever be solved—but I can tell you this," she added, referring to the renewed examination of the case and what it has insinuated, "Burke Ramsey did not kill his sister."
+"There's no bad guy here, the police didn't intentionally bungle [the investigation], it just happened that way," Grace told E!
+News.
+"And I don't believe that case will ever, ever be solved—but I can tell you this," she added, referring to the renewed examination of the case at the time and what it insinuated, "Burke Ramsey did not kill his sister."

 And yet A. James Kolar, lead investigator on the case for the Boulder District Attorney's office between 2005 and 2006, resists the theory that an intruder was responsible.